-- 1. The date that a Member accepts any direct or indirect contribution or reimbursement, by or on behalf of an employer, for any portion of the premium for coverage under this Contract; - 2.
-The date a Member's employer and a Member treat this Contract as part of an employer-provided health plan for any purpose, including tax purposes; - 3.
-The member requests termination through the Exchange; - 4.
-The member's coverage is terminated by the Exchange; or - 5.
-The primary Member residing outside the Service Area or moving permanently outside the Service Area of this plan.
+- 1. The date that a Member has failed to pay premiums or contributions in accordance with the terms of this Contract or the date that we have not received timely premium payments in accordance with the terms of this Contract; - 2.
+The date the Member has performed an act or practice that constitutes fraud or made an intentional misrepresentation of a material fact (e.g., the date that a Member accepts any direct or indirect contributions or reimbursement by or on behalf of an employer, for any portion of the premium for coverage under this Contract); - 3.
+The date that a Member accepts any direct or indirect contribution or reimbursement, by or on behalf of an employer, for any portion of the premium for coverage under this Contract; - 4.
+The date a Member's employer and a Member treat this Contract as part of an employer-provided health plan for any purpose, including tax purposes; - 5.
+The date we decline to renew this Contract, as stated in the Discontinuance provision; - 6.
+The date of a Member's death; - 7.
+The Member requests termination through the Exchange; - 8.
+The Member's coverage is terminated by the Exchange; or - 9.
+The primary Member resides outside the Service Area or moves permanently outside the Service Area of this plan.